-- Inception ends with an Esoteric Happy Ending where Cobb is so happy to see his children again that he forgets to check if his totem stops spinning or not - which is his way of seeing the difference between reality and dreamworlds!
+- Inception ends with an Esoteric Happy Ending where Cobb is so happy to see his children again that he forgets to check if his wife's top stops spinning or not—which is his way of seeing the difference between reality and dreamworlds!
 Will it stop spinning shortly after the scene?
 If so, the ending is Earn Your Happy Ending, with an implied Happily Ever After.
 Or will it not?
 If so, it's kinda a Lotus-Eater Machine.

 - Also invoked (earlier in the film) by Mal and Cobb, who keep taking opposing standpoints on This Is Reality versus All Just a Dream.

 - Also invoked by one of the sedative makers who treats a group of people who are so dependent on the sedatives that it's the only way they can dream anymore.
 Cobb notes that they come to him to dream; he counters "No, they come to wake up".

 - Possibly not so ambiguous if one considers his totem was his wedding ring, not the top.
 It's never stated his totem is the top, only that it will spin forever in a dream.
 However, he wears his wedding ring in dreams but doesn't in reality.
 He isn't wearing it at the end, which would make the ending real.